Deniability: Poems: Author

 His poems have also been published in The Atlantic, Boulevard, Gettysburg Review, The Kenyon Review, Ploughshares, Prairie Schooner, New York Quarterly, Southwest Review, and Virginia Quarterly Review.

-Witte has also worked in book publishing at St. Martin's Press for thirty years, as an editor, the publisher of Picador USA, and now as editor in chief.
+Witte has also worked in book publishing at St. Martin's Press for thirty nine years, as an editor, the publisher of Picador USA, and now as editor in chief.
 He lives in Ridgewood, New Jersey with his wife and two children.